 - 2 hamburger buns

-- 35 g arugula or other leafy greens
+- 1 small handful arugula or other leafy greens

 - Start by making the avocado sauce.
 Peel the avocado and remove the seed.
 Place in a bowl and mash it with the lemon juice and season with salt and pepper.
 Taste test and add more seasoning if desired.
 Set aside for now.